 The concept of Son Goku is (loosely) based on a Chinese legend.

 Son Goku, and some of his adventures, are very loosely based on an ancient Chinese legend ‘Journey to the West.’
 In Journey to the West, a character called Son Wukong travels with a group of skilled friends in search of mystical artifacts; like Goku, Wukong has a monkey tail, extraordinary strength, notable fighting skills and various magical abilities.
 Some other characters in the series, such as Krillin, Yamcha and Bulma, are also very loosely based on characters from the original Chinese legend.
 Most fans consider the first Dragon Ball series to be more directly inspired by Journey to the West than Dragon Ball Z or other “Dragon Ball’ series due to the first series’ emphasis on adventure and whimsy.
 You can find lots of great entertainment when you go with the right cable provider.
-Check out the AT&T U-verse Packages and prices right here.
+You should check out this website with AT&T U-verse Packages and prices.